gnachman/iterm2-website/source/_includes/3.3/documentation-triggers.md

 ```

 #### Instant
 When <i>Instant</i> is set, the trigger will fire once per line as soon as the match occurs, without waiting for a newline.
 This was added for the benefit of the <i>Open Password Manager</i> trigger, since password prompts usually are not followed by a newline.
 This may cause certain regular expressions (for example, `.*`) to match less than they otherwise might.
+Instant triggers only fire once per line, except for the Highlight action.

 #### Use interpolated strings for parameters